edwardtanguay/showcase-flask/README.md

-# showcase-flask
+# showcase-flask-api

-A repo to learn and test Flask.
+A repo to learn and test Flask as an API.

 ## Set up